|

 - James

-Alan Gardner: His book Expendable was an amazing
+Alan Gardner: His book Expendable

 piece of work, and now that I've read Commitment Hour,